bitovi/academy/src/react/2-intro-to-jsx.md

 In the example above we pass 'name' to our `HelloWorld` component.
 These HTML attribute-like descriptors are called `props`, and React does the work of wrapping them in an object, and supplying them as the first argument to the `HelloWorld` component for us.
 The argument `props` is simply an object containing all of the attribute-like things we passed in.

 > In the example above, we only passed in a single attribute so the `props` object would just be `{ name: 'Dan' }` for the first `HelloWorld` component.
-Notice also, that these `props` make the component more reusable.
-Above, I'm reusing the component with 3 different names.
+Also these `props` make the component more reusable, as the above component is used with 3 names without duplication of code.

 ### 3. React allows us to embed HTML into our components.
-This is called `JSX`.
+This is called `JSX` which stands for `JavaScript XML`.

 Technically this stuff isn't exactly HTML, it's a representation of what HTML should render when the component is evaluated.